There are three basic categories of potatoes which are defined by their time of planting and lifting. These are:

 Extra First Earlies

-The first earlies can be planted mid-March.
+First earlies can be planted outside mid-March.
 The actual time will depend on weather conditions.
 Always remember that your young potato plants will hate frosts!

-The time between planting and lifting should be about 10 weeks.
+The time between planting outside and lifting should be about 10 weeks.

-The second earlies can be planted about the same time as first earlies.
+The second earlies can be planted about the same time as first earlies but second earlies last longer when stored.
 Again, the actual time will depend on weather conditions so hold back if frosts are likely.

 The time between planting and lifting should be about 13 weeks.